oleiade/reflections/README.md

 The `reflections` library provides high-level abstractions on top of the go language standard `reflect` library.

-My experience of the `reflect` library's API is that it's somewhat low-level and unintuitive.
-Using it can rapidly become pretty complex, daunting, and scary, especially when doing simple things like accessing a structure field value, a field tag, etc.
+In practice, the `reflect` library's API proves somewhat low-level and un-intuitive.
+Using it can turn out pretty complex, daunting, and scary, especially when doing simple things like accessing a structure field value, a field tag, etc.

 The `reflections` package aims to make developers' life easier when it comes to introspect struct values at runtime.
-Its API is inspired by the python language `getattr,` `setattr,` and `hasattr` set of methods and provides simplified access to structure fields and tags.
+Its API takes inspiration in the python language's `getattr,` `setattr,` and `hasattr` set of methods and provides simplified access to structure fields and tags.

 ## Documentation